 Mohammad Fayaz, a student, said, “Science in Afghanistan is mostly taught theoretically, and little attention has been given to practical training.
 We want a stronger practical foundation in science education for people with disabilities.”

-“We focus on the abilities of people with disabilities rather than their limitations,” she said.
-“By using technology, we are helping to improve access to university entrance examinations for blind students.”
+“We should focus on the abilities of persons with disabilities rather than their limitations,” she said.

 Three months ago, UNAMA reported that nearly 1.5 million Afghan citizens are living with serious disabilities.